-A doula is a certified expert in assisting the mother before, during, and after childbirth.
-Doula's main role is to care for the mother's well-being, while other medical staff focuses both on the mother and a baby.
+A doula is a non-medical assistant for a woman before, during, and after the childbirth.
+Doulas can provide informative, physical and emotional support to a birthing woman, her partner and family.
 You can think of a doula as your advisor or a counselor in childbirth.

 What does a doula do?